ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Hickman courier._](https://chroniclingamerica.loc.gov/lccn/sn85052141/1868-05-02/ed-1/seq-1)

 #### 1868-05-02 &middot; Hickman, Ky.

 <table style="width: 100%;"><tr><td style="width: 50%">

-n- avail io m ill,
+u nine nun- avail io m ill,
 But if the page of truth they sought.
 Or comfort to the mourner brought,
 These hands a richer meed shall claim,